Wicker basket packed?

 Wendover Woods, Bucks

 Great for wooded walks but there are also some open areas where you can picnic, plenty with views.
-BBQ stands are available free of charge so you just need to bring the charcoal and food.
-Cycling and treetop climbing are also on tap and if you want to work off the meat fest, there’s an adult assault course.
-Hmm, no thanks.
+BBQ stands are available free of charge so you just need to bring the charcoal and food, or you can hire a BBQ for the day.
+Cycling and treetop climbing are also on tap and if you want to work off the meat fest as well as Go Ape and horse riding.

 Burnham Beeches, Bucks